pbinkley/rcb-manual/sections/01-the-setting-of-the-problem-of-reproducing-research-materials.md

 In the production of books the line of technical development has been in the direction of lower costs for larger editions.
-Rotary presses and wood-pulp paper, as well as the sales and promotion policies <p 2> of publishers, emphasize the importance of securing a wide market.
+Rotary presses and wood-pulp paper, as well as the sales and promotion policies {% include pagebreak.html page="2" image="0020"%} of publishers, emphasize the importance of securing a wide market.
 But scholarship, with its tendency to increased specialization, has been constantly diminishing the number of probable users of any given scholarly publication.
 Publishers' requirements are met with